Skip to Content

 If you love these spiral savory spuds, you can enjoy them at the Vancouver Christmas Market in Jack Poole Plaza in November and December.

-They’re expensive at CAD 6 for one potato, but nothing at the market is cheap.
+They’re expensive, but nothing at the market is cheap.
 However, they are easy to eat and far less messy than foods that come with fussy sauces.

 To add flavor, you can choose from a variety of weird and wonderful toppings.
 With choices like cheese, garlic, salt and vinegar, and powdered ketchup, you can change the taste of your rotato, with a simple topping.
 On the food truck, a comical sign suggests uses for a rotato.